 2.1.
 Mistaken identity

 People often commit robbery while wearing a mask, hat, or some other disguise.
 This means that “victims” do not always get a clear look at the offender in robbery cases.
-It is always a defense, then, for defendants to show that a “victim” identified them as a suspect by mistake.
+It is always a defense, then, to show that a “victim” identified you as a suspect by mistake.

 2.2.
 No robbery

 Recall that robbery is a distinct crime set forth in Penal Code 211 PC.
 The crime also has several elements that a prosecutor must prove, beyond a reasonable doubt, to secure a robbery conviction.
-Therefore, defendants can challenge a first-degree robbery charge by showing that they did not commit some underlying robbery.
+Therefore, you can challenge a first-degree robbery charge by showing that you did not commit some underlying robbery.